bixb922/crank-organ/doc-software/README.md

 When the battery symbol &#x1f50b; turns to &#x1faab;, then the computed battery level is low.
 The counters are reset  when pressing the "Battery counters set to zero" on the home page.
 The time is the estimated operating time remaining in hours:minutes, based on the use history.

 Battery use is calculated based on the power consumption parameters of the General Configuration: battery capacity, solenoid consumption, microcontroller consumption, all in Watts or Watt-hours.
 The solenoid consumption is then computed during the time each solenoid is on during playback.

 Battery information is refreshed about every minute.

 Keep in mind that battery capacity is usually lower than what the battery manufacturer informs.
 For example a 5V battery pack impelemented internally with 3.3V lithium batteries shown as 10000 mAh might have 3.3*10 Wh and not 5*10 Wh.
 To have meaningful output with the battery indicator, you will have to calibrate the battery capacity configuration.
+Without calibration, no battery information will show.
+See "Battery section of main menu page" below.

 If the browser looses the connection to the server, the broken heart symbol &#x1f494; will come up.
 This usually happens if the microcontroller is turned off or out of range of the cell phone.